Menu Close

 • You keep your drinking a secret from your loved ones.

 Even if you only identify with one or two of these, you might still have a drinking problem that needs to be treated.
-You can get more information about your personal situation by taking advantage of our free addiction assessment, or by taking an alcohol addiction quiz.
+You can get more information about your personal situation by taking an addiction assessment, or by taking an alcohol addiction quiz.

 “We accept many health insurance plans.
 Get your life back in order, take a look at our residential program.”